ThomasVitale/package-for-tekton-pipelines/docs/observability.md

-# Observability
+# Configuring Observability

 Monitor and observe the operation of Tekton Pipelines using logs, metrics, and traces.

 ## Logs

-Log configuration for all Tekton Pipelines components is managed via the `logging.*` properties (customizing the `config-logging`
-ConfigMap in each namespace used by Tekton Pipelines).
+Log configuration for all Tekton Pipelines components is managed via the `logging.*` properties (customizing the `config-logging` ConfigMap in each namespace used by Tekton Pipelines).

 This configuration can change the default log level for controllers and webhooks.